MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 #### Network

-Contoso needs to set up a virtual network gateway connection from its on-premises environment to the virtual network where its Azure Database for PostgreSQL database is located.
+Contoso will need to set up a virtual network gateway connection from its on-premises environment to the virtual network where its Azure Database for PostgreSQL database is located.
 This connection allows the on-premises application to access the database but not be migrated to the cloud.

 #### Assessment

-Contoso needs to assess the current database for replication issues.
+Contoso will need to assess the current database for replication issues.
 These issues include:

 - The source database version is compatible for migration to the target database version.
 - Primary keys must exist on all tables to be replicated.